-If the program is And the expenses are Then the expense is

-ALTCS [, Not allowed as a deduction from gross self-employment

-SSI-MAO income.

-MSP moome tax payments,

-AHCCCS FTW Entertainment expenses;

-Adult Allowed as a deduction from gross self-employment

-Caretaker Relative · · · income.

-Pregnant Woman Cost of purchasing capital equipment;

-Child oupital equipment,

-KidsCare Payments on the principal of loans; and

-Carryover of previous year's losses.
+If the program is And d the expenses are Then the expense is ALTCS • Depreciation; Not allowed as a deduction from gross self-employment SSI-MAO • Federal, state, or local income tax payments; income.
+MSP meeme tax paymeme, AHCCCS FTW • Entertainment expenses; Adult • Business use of a personal vehicle, based Allowed as a deduction from gross self-employment Caretaker Relative on actual mileage; income.
+Pregnant Woman • Cost of purchasing capital equipment; Child KidsCare • Payments on the principal of loans; and • Carryover of previous year's losses.